 It’s 2018, and writing great Upwork proposals has never been more important than it is today.
 If you’re new, or just haven’t noticed, Upwork and online freelancing have become much more mainstream over the past couple of years.
 Upwork’s CEO Stephane Kasriel has said that as many as 10,000 new freelancers come onto the scene every day, and there are millions of new clients as well.

 All of this spells huge opportunity for anyone wanting to succeed as an online freelancer.
-And that starts with writing an Upwork proposal that grabs attention, stands out from the crowd, and gets clients excited to hire you (yes, even if you think you don’t have enough experience).
+And that starts with learning how to write an Upwork proposal that grabs attention, stands out from the crowd, and gets clients excited to hire you (yes, even if you think you don’t have enough experience).